Thinking Like a Good Neighbor and Partner with Neighboring Businesses

-Owning a small business can sometimes feel like it is "them or you".
+Owning or running a division of a business can sometimes feel like it is "them or you".
 Falling behind, even for a moment, can open the door for a more tech-savy business with more resources to swoop in and take your customers.
-But that fierce competition among small businesses doesn't always have to mean it is them or you.
+But that fierce competition among businesses doesn't always have to mean it is them or you.
 Changing the way you view your competitors can pave the way for future collaborations that will benefit everyone involved.

 Entrepreneur Jay Bernstein, founder and CEO of B2B social networking platform WinWin, says, "Collaboration is vital to every business.
 There are so many opportunities out there for businesses to work together to exchange ideas and increase purchasing power."